Flex-project-team/ComBS/README.md

 ### Background

 Com Storm is a mobile app for making comics, built using React Native.
-This app was designed to improve the poor quality of newspaper comics in America after Bill Watterson retired.

 ### Functionality and MVP